Flexible Imputation of Incomplete Network Data: Theory for Imputation

 The methods most conceptually related to ours are those of \citet{feng2023optimal} and \citet{deaner2025inferring}. \citet{deaner2025inferring} propose a local-constant estimator to impute potential outcomes.
 Because they assume only that the potential outcome function is Lipschitz continuous, their approximation error is of order $O(h)$.
 Building on the ideas of \citet{freeman2023linear} and \citet{beyhum2024inference}, we assume that the graphon is twice continuously differentiable and, by using a two-way fixed-effects imputation, we reduce the approximation error to $O(h^2)$.
 In comparison, the local PCA method proposed by \citet{feng2023optimal} leverages factor models together with higher-order Taylor expansions to achieve more accurate approximations.
 In particular, \citet{feng2023optimal} show that the local PCA estimator attains Stone's minimax-optimal rate for nonparametric regression.
 We refer interested readers to that paper for further details.

-We adopt the two-way fixed-effects model instead of local PCA approach for three reasons.
-First, local PCA method requires prior knowledge of the dimension $d_{\zeta}$, which is typically unknown in practice and rarely supported by prior information.
+We adopt the two-way fixed-effects model instead of local PCA approach for two reasons.
+First, local PCA method requires prior knowledge of the dimension $d_{\zeta}$, which is typically unknown in practice.
 In contrast, our approach does not require prior knowledge of $d_{\zeta}$.
-Second, the higher-order smoothness assumption is often violated in empirically relevant settings.
-As discussed earlier, in many applied network formation models, the homophily effect depends on the absolute distance between characteristics, implying that the graphon is only Lipschitz continuous.
-Our approach is robust to such lack of smoothness and can still achieve first-order approximation accuracy in this case.
-Third, networks in most economic applications are relatively small.
+Second, networks in most economic applications are relatively small.
 For instance, in development economics, village networks typically contain around $200$ households, and with a sampling rate of roughly $40\%$, the effective sample size available for imputing a specific missing link can be fewer than $20$.
 Under such small-sample conditions, achieving theoretical higher-order accuracy is difficult.
 Our numerical simulations also show that the finite-sample performance of our method is better to that of the local PCA.